Fluksy/fluxtracker/README.md

 The project is currently deployed on [Vercel](https://vercel.com/)

 You must run a vercel local dev server if you need to run app.

 `npm i -g vercel`

+`npm i` to install the dependencies

 `vercel dev` to run local server